-It is a fascinating city with a rich history and cultural remains that go back to the Romans.
-Throughout the city you will find amazing monuments that mark their own place in history and you’ll be confronted with the romantic stories that accompany them.
+It is a fascinating city with a rich history.
+It’s cultural remains that go back to the Romans.
+Throughout the city monuments mark the cities place in history throughout the ages.
+Many romantic stories that accompany them.

 Alfama like all Portuguese words and names that start with “al” derives from the Arabic and could have come from the word Al-hamma (fountain or spring) or from the word “Alfamm” meaning mouth.